aws-samples/sample-Serverless-Cost-Effective-Data-Archiving-Restoration/README.md

    - The `/restore` API is called with a list of files to be retrieved.

 7. **Restore Lambda Function**
    - Looks up file metadata and archive mappings from DynamoDB.
+   - In case first time request ,start the file restoration process by moving from DEEP_ARCHIVE to STANDARD which will requires 12 hr to restore.User will notified on same by SNS configuration.
-   - Submits a restore job to AWS Batch with the required file details.
+   - Once user submit same request after 12hr ,the lambda function Submits a restore job to AWS Batch(Refer below process) which will extract required files from zip file and move into the restore bucket.

 8. **AWS Batch (Fargate) Restore Job**
    - Retrieves the necessary `.zip` archives from Glacier Deep Archive.